In this lab you will be learning how to use the CS lab machines and create Python programs. At the end of this lab you should be able to:

 Welcome to my Second Converter!
 This program will properly calculate the number of minutes and seconds under 60 from a given number of seconds.
 How many seconds have you got?
 3601 3601 seconds is equal to 1 hours, 0 minutes and 1 seconds.

 Suppose that in ten years the world leaders decide that a minute should have 80 seconds and an hour 80 minutes.
 What changes would you need to make to your program to make it accurate?
-Put your answer in a README file (just a text file named "README" created with any text editor -- Komodo is fine).
-Don't close this file yet -- in the next two parts you'll be adding to this file.
+Put your answers in a README file (just a text file created with any text editor and saved with the name README) and hand it in electronically with the rest of your submission.

 If you followed the Honor Code in this assignment, insert a paragraph attesting to the fact within your README file.